Siege of Emesa (253): Background

-In 252/253, Shapur took advantage of the chaos that had been established in the Roman Empire at this time.
-Cyriades, a Roman rebel who would play a role in the subsequent Persian conquest of Antioch, probably paved the way for the invaders by causing riots in the eastern provinces, riots apparently mentioned in the Sibylline Oracles.
-According to it, when the Persians invaded, Antioch was taken, pillaged, deprived of citizens (its population became captives) and destroyed; Hierapolis (modern Manbij), Beroia (modern Aleppo) and Chalcis (modern Qinnasrin) suffered the same fate, before all of Roman Syria and parts of Asia were devastated and pillaged.
-John Malalas, citing Domninus, alludes to the role of Cyriades in the conquest of Antioch and briefly mentions Shapur's invasion of Syria through Chalcis, which he called the Syrian Gate.
+Despite earlier successes, including the capture of Nisibis in late AD 251–252, Shapur I was temporarily unable to continue his conquest of Mesopotamia, which may explain the omission of the Siege of Emesa from his inscriptions.
+In AD 252/253, after having placed a Persian garrison in Nisibis, Shapur exploited the chaos that had engulfed the Roman Empire at this time, which became known to history ad the Crisis of the Third Century.
+Cyriades, a Roman rebel who would later play a crucial role in the Persian conquest of Antioch, likely facilitated the invasion by inciting riots in the eastern provinces, disturbances apparently referenced in the Sibylline Oracles.
+According to this source, when the Persians invaded, Antioch was captured, plundered, depopulated (its inhabitants taken as captives), and destroyed.
+Hierapolis (modern Manbij), Beroia (modern Aleppo), and Chalcis (modern Qinnasrin) suffered similar fates before all of Roman Syria and parts of Asia Minor were devastated and pillaged.
+John Malalas, citing Domninus of Antioch, an Antiochene chronicler, alludes to Cyriades' role in the conquest of Antioch and briefly mentions Shapur's invasion of Syria through Chalcis, which he termed the Syrian Gate.